sophie-26/GlobeTrotter/README.txt

 selecting answers or using hints.
 Additionally, I used CSS to enhance the aesthetics and usability of the game, ensuring a pleasant user experience.

-On the backend, the application is powered by Node.js and Express.
+In the backend, the application is powered by Node.js and Express.
 Node.js allows the server to handle incoming requests from the frontend efficiently, while Express allowed me to define routes.
 The backend is responsible for serving trivia questions and processing the results of each game session.